ailtonferrazjr/leetcode_ts/README.md

 - Improve problem-solving skills through code
 - Improve my TypeScript knowledge
 - Prove to myself that I can do it

 ## 🔧 Technologies Used

 - TypeScript / Node.js
 - Vitest for testing
 - Husky for Git Hook
+- Biome.js for Lint/Formatter

 ## 📦 Getting Started